Studio 144, June 2016. © Thierry Bal

 , alongside City Eye

 , Southampton’s inspirational supporter of film culture.
 The complex is part of a wider development on Southampton’s Guildhall Square, which also features residential properties and a variety of restaurants and cafes.
-Side-by-side in the new arts complex, John Hansard Gallery, Nuffield and City Eye will present world-class art exhibitions, inspirational performances, outstanding resources for film-makers and creative events for all ages, each venue contributing to extending the range and quality of arts and culture in the city.
+Side-by-side in the new arts complex, John Hansard Gallery, NST and City Eye will present world-class art exhibitions, inspirational performances, outstanding resources for film-makers and creative events for all ages, each venue contributing to extending the range and quality of arts and culture in the city.

 Glenn Howells Architects